-We go all over the place in Harold Lloyd's "Girl Shy" (Pathe, September 1924) including Hollywood, Bunker Hill and Culver City.
+We go all over the place in Harold Lloyd's "Girl Shy" (Harold Lloyd Corp. / Pathé, 1924) including Hollywood, Culver City, Bunker Hill and Downtown.
 The 80 minute film, directed by Fred Newmeyer and Sam Taylor, also features Jobyna Ralston and Richard Daniels.

-Here in this shot we're looking northwest on Van Buren Place toward Washington Blvd.
+Here in this shot we're looking northwest on Van Buren Place toward Washington Blvd. in Culver City.
 We've got two City Halls featured.
 Straight ahead is the house left side of the theatre that was in the building at Main St. and Culver Blvd.
-It had a theatre on the main floor and the City Hall in the 2nd floor offices.
+It had a theatre on the main floor and the City Hall in the 2nd floor offices in the front of the building.
 Soon after the filming, the building was demolished and the Culver Hotel was built on the site.
 It opened the same month the film was released -- September 1924.

 On the right of the shot we have the 2nd Culver City City Hall including the Police and Fire Departments in the lower structure nearest us.
 This location was in use until a new building was constructed in 1928.

 This 1920 aerial view shows the relationship between the buildings.
 The red rectangle is the building we see straight ahead in the "Girl Shy" shot.
 It's the house left side of the theatre.
 If we were to take a right and go around to the front we'd see the theatre downstairs and the City Hall offices on the 2nd floor.
 The yellow rectangle is the 2nd City Hall location, not yet built at the time of this aerial view.
 There was no theatre involved at this 2nd location.

 Thanks to Japanese film investigator Yasuyasu for his "Girl Shy" research and sending these two images our way.
 He's involved with a website, Our Gang 1922-28, working to identify Culver City locations for some of the early silent Our Gang comedies.